thejcannon/OhTheMethodsYouCanMake/Slides2.md

 The second in our trio-of-trios, I'll teach to you now, these methods are so powerful.
-You'll see how, an attribute gets to customize _itself_ instead of sitting _static_ on an object's shelf.
+You'll see how, an attribute gets to customize _itself_ instead of sitting _static_ on some other object's shelf.

 "Descriptors" is the name given to this technique of attributes themselves, using doublespeak.

-First these things work as attributes of the class (you'll see Django and SQLAlchemy use this en masse) The "descriptor" is the attribute, and it gets a say on how _it_ gets gotted, setted, and deleted, per se
+First these things work as attributes of a class (you'll see Django and SQLAlchemy use this en masse) The "descriptor" is the attribute, and it gets a say on how _it_ gets gotted, setted, and deleted, per se